America Is Bursting with Cherry Blossoms Right Now

+Some blossoms can be observed while out on a stroll.
+Others are the backdrop of scenic drives.
+And while you may be interested in returning to recently-reopened botanical gardens, you can still ogle at them via virtual tours and photo galleries to get a little extra color in your life.
 The season lasts roughly from mid-March through the end of April, with trees in the southern states blooming earlier than those farther north.
-Here are 10 of the best places around the country to catch them, whether digitally or in person.
+Here are 12 of the best places around the country to catch them, whether digitally or in person.

 San Francisco, California

 One of the more beloved jewels housed within San Francisco’s Golden Gate Park is the Japanese Tea Garden, the oldest of its kind in the US.
-Leisurely trails wend through zen gardens, tea houses, and sculptural pagodas.
+Leisurely trails wind through zen gardens, tea houses, and sculptural pagodas.
 Outside the garden, San Francisco's loaded with cherry blossoms: Many are Yoshino cherry, but you’ll find all manner of fragrant pink and white varietals sprinkled around the city each spring.

 Brooklyn, New York

 With more than 150 of those classic Yoshino cherry trees, the Dallas Arboretum is a beloved destination for visitors and locals alike each spring.
-Aim for the Pecan Grove, and enjoy the contrast of all the pink and white blossoms against the bright colors of half a million other blooms like daffodils and ranunculus.
+Aim for the Pecan Grove and enjoy the contrast of all the pink and white blossoms against the bright colors of half a million other blooms like daffodils and ranunculus.